FlawlessNa/Legends/README.md

   - [ ] Add failsafe on MobHitting (how??)
   - [ ] Add failsafe on Rebuff (look for fresh buff icon in top right screen)
   - [ ] Add failsafe on any Rotation Generators - Movement is expected if action is not cancelled
+  - [ ] Streamline reactions for AntiDetection generators

 ### Anti Detection Features
   - [ ] Chat Parsing (try grayscale preprocessing on "general" lines) + GPT Automated Responses